Listen - no lies. I'm an atheist, a stroke survivor, and I'll never make enough money to raise a family.

-I'm an Atheist, a skeptic of the absurd (see https://www.youtube.com/watch?v=JQOcdPohRKw), and I vote Green Party.
+I'm an Atheist, a skeptic (see https://www.youtube.com/watch?v=JQOcdPohRKw), a pacifist, and I vote Green Party.
 I ask serious, logical, questions, and I expect serious, logical, answers.

 I value honesty and sincerity above all else.
 I won't harm others just to make a buck.
 I'm here to help, and that means that sometimes I have to do so from the cheap seats.
 I've accepted that.

 Anything Sci-Fi, as long as it has good writing/acting (critical) and isn't too unbelievable.
 I'll watch bad sci-fi when none other is available, but I'll happily critique it afterwards.
 My favorite movie has to be 2001: A Space Odyssey, hands down.

 I started getting into Dr. Who a few years ago, although I've always been critically curious of it (or curiously critical).
 My one wish is for a season that takes itself a little more seriously.
 My top pick for the next Doctor: John Noble (see: Fringe).
 My favorite doctor: Tom Baker.

 I have a weakness for Hogan's Heroes.
 It has gotten me through some pretty tough times over the last decade.

 I also enjoy science based television, such as Carl Sagan's (or NdT's) Cosmos.

 My favorite books at the moment are The Sirens of Titan by Kurt Vonnegut, the Mars series by Kim Stanley Robinson, or generally anything by Bernard Cornwell.
 I really enjoyed Andy Weir's "The Martian", and loved the movie adaption.
 I'm trying to get through two different books atm, but i'm finding it hard to find the time to finish them.